slowernews/wisdom-tldr/chapters/chapter_appendix.md

 HINT: Barbell strategy

 <!--
+Answers to what’s going to stay the same in the next ten years, while boring, offer the best investment opportunities.

 Hypothetically, if someone were making $100,000 a year and had $100,000 to deploy in some way, how would you suggest they invest that capital?”
 It was along the lines of, “Invest in the S&P 500 or a low-cost index fund in the S&P 500 and get back to work.”

 deleveraging = reducing balance sheet from both sides